Ankit-Ajmera/Devops_POC/README.md

-# Kubernetes Cluster on AWS | Powered by Ansibel and Terraform
+# Kubernetes Cluster on AWS | Powered by Ansible and Terraform
 Setup Kubernetes with Ansible and Terraform

 Prerequisites: